-Expedition Route 2003-2005
+Circumnavigation Expedition 2003-2005

 After its launch in Halifax, Nova Scotia in August 2003, the Sorcerer II sailed south into the Gulf of Maine, then along the U.S. east coast sampling in the ecologically important Narragansett, Delaware and Chesapeake Bays.
 The vessel then passed Cape Hatteras and traveled around Florida into the Gulf of Mexico, through the Panama Canal and to Cocos Island and then onto the Galapagos Islands.
-The Sorcerer II then sampled across the central and south Pacific through French Polynesia, the Cook Islands, Tonga, Fiji, Vanuatu, New Caledonia, and in Australia, where the Sorcerer was based for approximately six months.
-From there, the Sorcerer II sampled across the Indian Ocean, toward Madagascar and around South Africa.
+The Sorcerer II then sampled across the central and south Pacific through French Polynesia, the Cook Islands, Tonga, Fiji, Vanuatu, New Caledonia, and in Australia, where the Sorcerer II sampled across the Indian Ocean, sailing near Madagascar and then around South Africa.
 The final leg of the Expedition included sampling across the South Atlantic.
-The initial voyage ended with a trip through the Eastern Caribbean and back to the East Coast of the United States.
+The initial voyage ended with a trip through the Eastern Caribbean and back to the East Coast of the U.S.

-Expedition 2007
+Expedition 2007-2008

-The Sorcerer II set sail again in December 2006 leaving Virginia heading through the Chesapeake Bay, and then south along the East Coast of the United States.
-After a transit through the Panama Canal, the vessel headed north through Central America and on to Mexico.
-The Expedition will continue into the Sea of Cortez and up the West Coast of the U.S. into Alaska.
+The Sorcerer II set sail in December 2006 leaving Virginia heading through the Chesapeake Bay, and then south along the East Coast of the United States.
+After a transit through the Panama Canal, the vessel headed north through Central America and on to Mexico sampling in the Sea of Cortez.
+The Expedition continued up the West Coast of the U.S. into Alaska.
+While in Alaska the Sorcerer II took samples in Glacier Bay National Park including water taken from melting glaciers there.
+After this Sorcerer headed south again to her home port of San Diego.